 Are Free VPNs Worth It?

-Yes, but it depends on the VPN provider and your needs.
+Yes, but it depends on the free VPN provider and your needs.
 Suppose you’re in a country where the government agencies snoop on your browsing activity.
 A free VPN like ProtonVPN or Windscribe can come handy.

 Unlike other free VPNs that serve you annoying ads, track your browsing activity and even sell your data.
 ProtonVPN and Windscribe have no strict logs policy and do not serve ads.